w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/06-storage.md

 *Auto compaction* automatically reduce small file problems.

 - Occur after a write to a table has succeeded and runs synchronously on the cluster that has performed the write.
-- Compact files that haven’t been compacted previously.
+- Compact files that haven't been compacted previously.

 # Delta Lake

 Example of a *write transaction*: read the data at table version `r` and attempt to write log record `r+1`

-- Read data at table version `r`, if required combine previous checkpoint and further log records
+1. Read data at table version `r`, if required combine previous checkpoint and further log records
-- Write any new data into new files in the correct data directories, generating the object names using GUIDs.
+2. Write any new data into new files in the correct data directories, generating the object names using GUIDs.
   - This step can happen in parallel
   - At the end, these objects are ready to be referenced in a new log record.
-- Attempt to write the transaction's log record into the `r+1.json` log object, if no other client has written this object
+3. Attempt to write the transaction's log record into the `r+1.json` log object, if no other client has written this object
   - *This step needs to be atomic*: only 1 client should succeed.
   - If the step fails, the transaction can be retried; depending on the query's semantics (optimistic concurrency)
-- Optionally, write a new `.parquet` checkpoint for log record `r+1`
+4. Optionally, write a new `.parquet` checkpoint for log record `r+1`

 Not all large-scale storage systems have an atomic put operation